-The Satyagraha Campaign, led by Gandhi on South African soil, all the oppressed people in the country.
-Many Black people were inspired by the Indian passive resisters.
-In mounted a similar campaign against the carrying of passes and that same year, African mine workers in the Transvaal went on strike.
+The Satyagraha Campaign, led by Gandhi on South African soil, influenced the thinking of leaders of all the oppressed people in the country.
+African people emulated the Indian passive resisters.
+In 1913 women in the Free State mounted a similar campaign against the carrying of passes and that same year African mine workers in the Transvaal went on strike.

 In 1946 the South African Indian Congress mounted a massive passive resistance campaign.
-Thousands of people led by Dr Dadoo and Dr Naicker participated in the campaign 1710 passive resisters served prison terms.
-Of these 279 were women.
+1710 served prison terms of these 279 were women.
 The resisters served between 20 days to seven months in prison.
-Some resisters served as many as four prison terms.

-While the 1946 Passive Resistance campaign did not achieve any real change, it proved that a well organised political organisation that had leaders who were prepared to sacrifice and were capable of leading a non-violent struggle could organise people in a way that posed a real challenge to the state.
+While the 1946 passive resistance campaign did not achieve any real change, it proved that a well organised political organisation that had leaders who were prepared to sacrifice and were capable of leading a non-violent struggle could raise the level of political mobilization and continue to challenge the state.